-We are excited to introduce a new and improved way for you to participate in your faecal calprotectin or elastase (coming soon) testing with the CALEX Cap Patient Kit.
+We are excited to introduce a new and improved way for you to participate in your faecal calprotectin or elastase testing with the CALEX Cap Patient Kit.
 Instead of sending a stool sample in a traditional container, you can now use this easy-to-use kit to send in your sample to the GP.

 This new process will improve the quality of your sample and help the laboratory process your test more efficiently, making the whole process smoother for both you and your healthcare team.